mxlllmr/Delfi-PQ_integration_testing/README.md

 NOT TO FORGET: in the readme, we need to specify that the arduino has to be connected in the format of "/dev/ttyACM(...)", else the program does not recognise it.
 In case this is different, one must change that line to the specific designation (like "COM(...)")

-java file running - as local host
+java file running - as localhost

-in stall py.serial library  in order to allows communication between python and arduino
+install py.serial library  in order to allow communication between python and Arduino

 run python script

-commend  to open and be in right directory libraries
+a command  to open and be in the right directory libraries

 (does this belong into design? no, right?)